Your Personal Guide To Delhi – India’s Time Capsule

 We all know how India was so ahead in time.
 With the discovery of zero and unrivaled astronomy, India was the golden bird in the field of research too.
 Don’t trust us?
-Then, see that yourself at Jantar Mantar.
-This complex is an open-air estate with a wide collection of bizarre instruments which are known to measure heaven.
+Then, see yourself at Jantar Mantar.
+This complex is an open-air estate with a wide collection of bizarre instruments that are known to measure heaven.

 A fun fact is that all these instruments work as smoothly as they did in the past but in order to learn their purpose, you will need a skilled guide.
-So, treat your senses while learning something about the ancient astrology.
+So, treat your senses while learning something about ancient astrology.
 Isn’t that a deal to seal?
 Hell, yeah!

 AGRASEN KI BAOLI –A SPOOKY STEPWELL

 Agrasen ki Baoli is a 60 m long stepwell that is famous for its various features in Indian motion pictures.
 This three-level stepwell has truckloads of haunting stories engraved within its boundaries to share with its admirers.
-Dainty walls, small prison-like chambers, and a dark a bottom tick mark all the boxes under the spooky criteria.
+Dainty walls, small prison-like chambers, and a dark bottom tick mark all the boxes under the spooky criteria.